 The selection you'll see below represents a compelling cross-section of the industry, offering a collection of instruments that range from flawlessly-executed high-end investments to modern classics and affordable off-the-shelf mass production models that punch way about their weight.

-All of these models have been tested extensively by our reviews team and this round-up collects together our highest scoring instruments across multiple categories of acoustic guitar, including electro-acoustics and acoustic guitars with pickups.
+All of these models have been tested extensively by our reviews team and this round-up collects together our highest-scoring instruments across multiple categories of acoustic guitar, including electro-acoustics and acoustic guitars with pickups.

 1. Taylor Builder’s Edition V-Class K14CE